 Ellis uses Fidelma and Eadulf to expound to the reader on the society of Ireland during this period, and on the complex web of cultures, places, religions and rivalries.
-Irish society was surprisingly Fair for Its Day
+Irish society was surprisingly Fair for Its Day, compared with its neighbors.
+The stories often focus on specific points of law, or on comparison between societies and religions.
+Ellis brings up the following points particularly often:

 - Position was not strictly hereditary; kings and chiefs were elected by their families, and could be removed from their posts.

 - Women's rights were relatively progressive.
-Women could take significant social roles such as warriors, rulers, and lawyers; they could divorce their husbands and have child custody and alimony; they could own their own property and choose their husbands.
+Women could take significant social roles such as warriors, rulers, and lawyers; they could own their own property and have child custody and alimony; they could choose their husbands and divorce them freely.

-There are 21 novels and two anthologies of short stories.
-The first, Absolution by Murder,
+There are 33 novels, two novellas, and two anthologies of short stories.
+The first stories were published in 1993, and the first novel, Absolution by Murder, in 1994.

 This series provides examples of: